annamarieweber/Hello-Code/README.md

 # Hello-Code
-Repo containing resources for getting started with programming, including environemtn set up and hello world walkthroughs.
+Repo containing resources for getting started with programming, including environment set up and hello world walkthroughs.

 ## Overview of Contents:
----

 ### Hello Development
 Directory containing containing instructions, links, and resources for getting a basic development environment set up.
 Includes instructions for installing tools and editors, as well as the instructions for getting this repo forked and cloned onto a local machine.